krisnova/naml/README.md

 Replace Kubernetes YAML with raw Go!

-Say so long 👋 to YAML and start using the Go 🎉 programming language.
+Say so long 👋 to YAML and start using the Go 🎉 programming language to represent and deploy applications.

 Take advantage of all the lovely features of Go.

 Test your code directly in local Kubernetes using [kind](https://github.com/kubernetes-sigs/kind).

+Get your application directly into Go instead of YAML and use it in controllers, operators, CRs/CRDs easily.
+Use the Go compiler to your advantage.

 ## About